 Students should contact the Academic Dean for the appropriate appeal form to complete to request appeal consideration of an issue that has not been resolved.
 The student must initiate this written appeal within one week of receipt of the notification of suspension of financial aid or dismissal from the program.
-For all other appeals, the student has 14 calendar days to submit a written appeal.
+For all other appeals, the student has 14 calendar days to submit a written appeal (10 days for student conduct code appeals).
 Written appeals will be considered by the campus' Appeals Committee.
 The student and faculty member concerned may attend the hearing of the appeal.
 However, they may not participate in the Committee's deliberations.
 The Appeals Committee shall inform the student in writing of its decision within seven calendar days of the appeal.
 Decisions of the Appeals Committee are final.